Aging Gracefully For A Life In Balance

 dequate income and assets are of critical importance to virtually all dimensions of well-being in later life.
 Experts estimate that retirees will need, on average, 70 percent of their pre-retirement income, and lower earners will need 90 percent or more to maintain their standard of living when they stop working.
 Social Security pays the average retiree about 40 percent of pre-retirement earnings if you retire at age 65.
 How well you understand your options for managing money and how well you have planned will be the most critical factors in determining your financial well-being as you grow older.

 Great improvements in medicine, science and technology have enabled today’s older Americans to live longer and healthier lives than any previous generation.
 Yet many Americans fail to make the connection between undertaking healthy behaviors today and the impact of these choices later in life.
 Research has established that there are distinct advantages to physical exercise, both aerobic and weight-bearing.
 Individuals should design a program that is right for them.
-Moreover, screening programs can lead to preventive measures and early treatment interventions that can substantially reduce the impact of illnesses among older people.
+Moreover, screening programs can lead to preventive measures and early treatment interventions that can substantially reduce the impact of illnesses among older people and promote healthy aging.
 Diet is just as important.
 Nutritional status influences the progress of many diseases, and studies have shown that good nutritional status can reduce length of hospital stay, contributing to a life in balance.